ONSAS/ONSAS/README.md

 The user should follow these steps to install and run onsas:

 1. Download and install [GNU-Octave](https://www.gnu.org/software/octave/) and [Paraview](https://www.paraview.org/)
-1. Download the ONSAS source files from https://github.com/onsas/onsas/archive/v0.1.10.zip
+1. Download the ONSAS zip source files from the realeases web https://github.com/ONSAS/ONSAS/releases
 1. Open GNU-Octave, move to the _examples_ directory and run one of the examples.

 ## Contributions <a name="contributions"></a>